insidae/website/content/29-08-2020/index.md

 Almost immediately after finishing that last article, I discovered that my first ever graphics card was compatible with the Mac Pro 3,1.
 It's an old [Nvidia GTX 670](https://www.amazon.co.uk/Palit-GeForce-Graphics-Architecture-Surround/dp/B00822ZZS0) which launched in May 2012, but it's also twice as powerful as the one that came with the server so it makes sense.

 Unfortunately you can't just plug a new graphics card in and expect it to work.
-A GPU is often quite a power-hungry component and usually requires more wattage than can be provided through a standard PCIE slot.
+A GPU usually requires more wattage than can be provided through a standard PCIE slot.
 This is normally solved by running an extra power cable from the power supply, but the power supply here is not a modular unit and doesn't have any spare cables.

 > "Building a PC would have been much easier."

 So then, how are you able to install a graphics card inside a Mac Pro 3,1 in the first place?
-As it happens, Apple designed some special mini 6-pin connectors on the motherboard that you can run power cables from.
+As it happens, Apple designed special mini 6-pin connectors on the motherboard that you can run power cables from.
 Neat.

 So I found the correct cable, a [Small 6 Pin to PCI-E 6PIN Graphics Video Card Power Cable](https://www.amazon.co.uk/BGNing-Small-Graphics-Video-Connector/dp/B07MCTCF79) (about £5.99 online), and then had to wait several weeks for it to be shipped from China.
-But it eventually arrived and we were good to go.
+But it did eventually arrive and we were good to go.
 You can see I actually needed two of them.

 ![My old GTX 670 graphics card](/GTX-670.jpg)

-I also said I was planning on upgrading the hard drives and migrating the media server across, so I found myself buying a couple of these [14TB IronWolf Pro Hard Drives](https://www.amazon.co.uk/gp/product/B07GTGDZP8/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1) from Seagate.
-I've been using these drives for several years now and haven't had any issues so far.
-I'd really like at least four of them so I can create a proper RAID array (with a parity drive) but can't justify spending so much money on hard drives just yet.
+I also said I was planning on upgrading the hard drives and migrating the media server across, so I found myself buying a couple of [14TB IronWolf Pro Hard Drives](https://www.amazon.co.uk/gp/product/B07GTGDZP8/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&psc=1) from Seagate.
+I've bought these exact drives in the past and haven't had any issues so far.
+I'd really like at least four of them in this build so I can create a proper RAID array (with a parity drive) but can't justify spending so much money on hard drives just yet.
 With two drives, I'll be using RAID 0.

 ![One of the new 14TB Seagate IronWolf Pro drives](/HDD.jpg)

 Ask anyone about RAID arrays and they'll tell you no amount of redundancy is a proper substitute for off-site backups, but purchasing another couple of drives to create an array with more redundancy is a priority.
-Until then, creating a RAID 0 array gives us over 25TB of usable storage.
+Until then, a RAID 0 array gives us over 25TB of usable storage.
 Plenty for the time being.

-The last hardware upgrade I wanted to make to the server was adding some modern I/O, so that transferring files over USB could be done much faster.
-Installing a [4-port USB 3.2 card](https://www.amazon.co.uk/gp/product/B00GRGCV2G/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1) by Sonnet (about £62.00 online) provides some much needed, much faster ports for use on the back of the server.
+The last hardware upgrade I wanted to make to the server was adding some modern I/O to make transferring files over USB much faster.
+Installing a [4-port USB 3.2 card](https://www.amazon.co.uk/gp/product/B00GRGCV2G/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1) by Sonnet (about £62.00 online) provides much faster ports for use on the back of the server.

 ![The Sonnet Allegro PCI-e card](/USB.jpg)